 We sent the document through internal email only, and we provided the recipient with the document password by phone.
 We kept hard copies as well in a locked cabinet.

 Q: Do you have any recommendations or practices for sharing actionable information with local law enforcement outside of SARs?
-Some local law enforcement office do not have direct access to FinCEN database, but we may want to inform them directly of certain situations?
+Some local law enforcement offices do not have direct access to the FinCEN database, but we may want to inform them directly of certain situations?

 A: Actually, it is a very good practice for compliance people at banks to make a connection with your local law enforcement.
 This would include the local field office of the FBI, or even Homeland Security.
 I think law enforcement does appreciate when we as compliance professionals actually reach out to them directly.

-Q: Is there a limit on how many SARs you can write and submit especially in a closing quarter of the year?
+Q: Is there a limit on how many SARs you can write and submit, especially in the closing quarter of the year?

 A: You can submit as many as you need to but you want to avoid the defensive filing.